jlikhuva/blog/posts/rmq.md

 /// WIP
 ```
 By this point we have a nifty and quite efficient algorithm for the offline range min query problem.
 However, the title of the note did promise an `<O(n), O(1)>` solution.
 We discuss that in the next section with the caveat that the added constant factors that give us assymptotic constant query time may slow down the algorithm in practice.
 As noted [here](http://web.stanford.edu/class/archive/cs/cs166/cs166.1196/lectures/01/Small01.pdf), the preceding `<O(n), O(lg)>` hybrid solution outperforms the `<O(n), O(1)>` solution in practice.

 #### Cartesian Trees & The LCA-RMQ Equivalence
+To fully understand the upcoming `<O(n), O(1)>` solution, we need to to first get an intimate understanding of Cartesian Trees.
+They are largely responsible for the constant time lookup.
+In this section, we begin by discussing what cartesian trees are and how to efficently construct them.
+We then implement a cartesian tree.

 #### The Fischer-Heun RMQ Structure